Are you looking for an Italian drinks list? I got you covered!

-Chianti wine is probably the most famous Italian red wine, while legendary Chianti Classico is the most famous among Chianti wines.
+Chianti wine is probably the most famous Italian red wine, while the legendary Italian Chianti Classico is the most appreciated among Chianti wines.

 Chianti wine is produced in one of the most beautiful parts of Italy – in the Chianti region between Florence and Siena in central Tuscany.
-Black rooster seal marks every bottle of Chianti.
-This first-class dry wine has distinctive cherries and violets aroma and goes well with all tomato-based dishes (pasta dishes, meatballs ..).
+The black rooster seal marks every bottle of Chianti.
+This first-class dry wine has a distinctive cherries and violets aroma and goes well with all tomato-based dishes (pasta dishes, meatballs ..).